josin/short-url-for-vso_chrome-extension/README.md

-# Short URL for Visual Studio Online - Chrome Extension
+# Shorten this url with vso.io (Chrome Extension)

-Short URL for Visual Studio Online is a Google Chrome Extension which exposes Visual Studio Online shortening service - http://vso.io - into browsers toolbar and context menu.
+Google Chrome Extensions for Visual Studio Online which exposes https://vso.io shortening service into browsers toolbar and context menu.

 ## Usage